Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Where are the 3 bioluminescent bays in Puerto Rico?

-Puerto Rico’s bioluminescent bays are located in the cities of Lajas, Fajardo, and Vieques.
+Puerto Rico’s bioluminescent bays are located in the towns of Lajas, Fajardo, and Vieques.
 La Parguera in Lajas is the only one you can swim at when visiting.
 Laguna Grande in Fajardo is the easiest to reach from San Juan.
 Mosquito Bay in Vieques is the brightest bio bay in the world.

 Where is the best bioluminescent bay in Puerto Rico?